 A couple of generations ago, we would have solved this problem pretty simply, by foolishly spending a lot of money to plow new freeways through existing communities.
 But attitudes have changed…

 Which brings us to proximity.
-One of the few ways around this problem is to build more housing close to the urban cores — or, at least, close to the dense suburban job centers.
+One of the few ways around this problem is to build more housing close to the urban cores — or, at least, close to the dense suburban job centres.
 Urban planners often argue for locating more housing along high-frequency transit lines, which makes sense because many people can commute by transit.

 What’s not well understood, however, is that well-located housing can cut down on the amount of driving — and hence the need for additional road space — even if people are still tethered to their cars.
 One famous study in the San Francisco Bay Area found that people living in Berkeley and Oakland drive only half as far as people in the outer suburbs — not because they take transit more, but because the places they have to go are closer together.

-What if centrally located or rapid transit proximate housing was funded/supported as a transport investment?
-As the housing cycle inevitably slows, is there a role of government to step in to support housing options that will also help to solve the city’s transport problems instead of exacerbating the problem by focusing on far flung, car-dependent development?
+As we develop transport solutions for the challenges of regional transport and city centre access, this is one area we could do much better in.
+Every new housing unit comes with a built-in transport requirement - what if centrally located or rapid transit proximate housing was funded/or supported as a transport investment?
+As the housing cycle inevitably slows, is there a role for government to support housing options that will also help solve the city’s transport problems, instead of exacerbating the issue by focusing on far flung, car-dependent development?

 Getting Trucks off Rocks Road - Log Barging